Projects (selection)

 Established VEGA e.V.

-In order to create a better framework and more free environment for young astronomers, I established the body corporate VEreinigung für juGendarbeit in der Astronomie VEGA e.V.
+To create a better framework and more free environment for young astronomers, I established the body corporate VEreinigung für juGendarbeit in der Astronomie VEGA e.V.
 The association was entered in the register of associations at the Berlin District Court in 2004.

 Stiftung (Foundation)

-When I stopped being “young” myself (e.g. grew older than 29 Earth years), I aimed to create a legal body that supports my successors among the young astronomers to organize youth camps like the ASL and other VEGA-activities.
+When I stopped being “young” myself (e.g. grew older than 29 Earth years), I aimed to create a legal body that supports my successors among the young astronomers to organize youth camps like the ASL and other VEGA activities.